davidetaibi/sonarqube-anti-patterns-code-smells/README.md

 GNU Public License v2.

 <h2> How to install </h2>
--- Put the jar Antipatters.jar from the target folder in the plugins folder of your Sonarqube installation.
+<p> -- Put the jar Antipatters.jar from the target folder in the plugins folder of your Sonarqube installation.</p>
--- Restart the Sonarqube process in your machine
+<p> -- Restart the Sonarqube process in your machine. </p>